Hackin7/cg2111a_we_ball/README.md

 # cg2111a_we_ball

-our robot will move as smoothly as a ball
+our robot will move as smoothly as a ball.
+Code here is modified from the template code with our various additions.
+More information about those additions can be found in our reports in `reports/`

+# `main` branch

+## PC - Client Code

+Code found in `client_pc/tls-client-lib`.
+Compile using `compile.sh` and run `tls-alex-client <IP> <PORT>`.

+# `main-rpi` branch

+Repository should be put in `/home/pi/Documents/cg2111a_we_ball/`

 ## Arduino - Firmware Code